jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 2. Depending on the type of built-in fields you will see different options:

-- Keep signature = Only QES/PAdES fields will be allowed to create in the document.
-- Keep already existing data = Keep already existing data.
-Only QES/PAdES fields will be allowed to create in the document.
+- Keep signatures and fields = Only QES/PAdES fields will be allowed to create in the document.
 - Keep encrypted, assign fields to = Keep file encrypted.
-Creating new fields in it will be restricted, only new QES fields will be available for creation.
-Existing fields can be assigned a selectable role.
+Creating fields in it will be restricted, except QES.
-- Assign fields to = Convert dynamic fields embedded in the document into WhiteDoc fields (if existing) and assign them to a selectable role .
-Any new fields can be added to the document.
+- Assign fields to = Convert dynamic fields embedded in the document into WhiteDoc fields (if existing).
-- Keep fields data = Preserve dynamic fields embedded in the document in read-only state.
-Any new fields can be added to the document.
+- Keep editable fields data = Preserve editable fields embedded in the document in read-only state, remove signature and/or encryption.
+In this case all existing fields will be disabled and not converted in WhiteDoc format.
+New fields can be added to the document.
-- Remove fields = Remove dynamic fields embedded in the document.
-Any new fields can be added to the document.
+- Remove editable fields = Remove embedded signatures, encryption, editable fields in the document.
+In this case any new fields can be added to the document.

 .. note:: If the document contains more signatures than recipients Assign fields option will not be available.